johanhaleby/javalin.github.io/pages/docs/docs.md

 }
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}
-<div class="comment">Note that typically the domain model, WordGame in this example, would not return CloudEvents but rather a stream or list of a custom data structure, domain events, that would then be <i>converted</i> to CloudEvent's.
+<div class="comment">Note that typically the domain model, WordGuessingGame in this example, would not return CloudEvents but rather a stream or list of a custom data structure, domain events, that would then be <i>converted</i> to CloudEvent's.
 This is not shown in this example above for brevity.</div>

 You could then call the application service like this regardless of you're starting a new game or not: